Tuesday, January 19, 2021

 The Indian bowlers attacked the stumps better than the Australians, while the batters displayed better character to keep the Test alive – even in defeat there has to be a lot of pride involved and a bit more push could help achieve the impossible goal.

-At Brisbane, there was that hunger of Mohammed Siraj, Washington Sundar and Shardul Thakur, the classic touch of Shubman Gill, and wild spirit of Rishabh Pant, but it seems, all will forget the contributions of Cheteshwar Pujara again.
+At Brisbane, there was that hunger of Mohammed Siraj, Washington Sundar and Shardul Thakur, the classic touch of Shubman Gill, and the wild spirit of Rishabh Pant, but it seems, all will forget the contributions of Cheteshwar Pujara again.

 If the Indians were able to breach the record at Brisbane then it was only because of the steely resolve of Pujara.
 His snail-paced batting earned him harsh criticism from the so-called modern-day cricket pundits, but it is hard to believe that such so-called modern-day pundits know the game better than fans like us and keeping in mind their vast experience and knowledge about the game on and off the field, how could they deny the importance of creating the foundation for the rest remains less understood.